Can I Apply for FAFSA With Bad Credit?

 If your credit score is thin or damaged, getting started now can pay off by the time you need to apply for private loans, rent an apartment, or make other major financial decisions after school.

-A secured credit card is one of the most accessible and effective starting points, since it requires a cash deposit instead of strong credit history.
+A secured credit card is one of the most accessible and effective starting points.
+You can also become an authorized user on a parent's or family member's credit card.

 Kikoff is a credit-building platform designed specifically for people with thin, no, or rebuilding credit histories, and signing up does not require a hard credit check.